Interactive Rider Campus Map

 At the end of the Identification camps, we will have selected the regional pools for age groups 17, 16, 15, 14 and 13 and under.
 These selections are based on player performance and evaluations from the training sessions and matches.
 Each day the Regional Coaches will select a group of players to participate in pool training or a pool game.
 This list will be posted by 10pm each night on the TeamApp.
 Please check this list each day and notify your players if they have made the pool.
 This will give them enough time to prepare for the pool training/pool game and have breakfast.

 Allergies and Medications

 We are aware that many players have food allergies and we will work with the universities to give the players choices.
-Your State Association will provide a list of players, what their allergy is and their birth year to Katia 10 days prior to camp so we are aware of who has an allergy, and what it is.
+Parents should provide what the allergy is when they register their player.

 If a player carries an Epi pen, they must carry it with them at all times in their bag.
 If they need assistance administering the shot, the athletic trainers can do so.
 We will have athletic trainers available and will provide the chaperones with their contact information for each camp and gender.

 Players and chaperones will be housed 2 or 3 per room.
-Each person will receive a key or combination from the chaperone.
+Each person will receive a key or combination.
 There is a “lost key fine” for both campuses.
 The state will be billed for any lost keys or damage done to any university property.